elasticio/elasticio.github.io/content/_components/hubspot/creating-oauth-app-for-hubspot.md

 ---
-title: Creating OAuth App for Hubspot
+title: Creating OAuth App for HubSpot
 layout: component
-description: Document describes how to create an OAuth2 App for Hubspot and how to use newly generated Client ID and Client Secret to configure Auth Client.
+description: Document describes how to create an OAuth2 App for HubSpot and how to use newly generated Client ID and Client Secret to configure Auth Client.
 icon: hubspot.png
 icontext: Hubspot component
 category: hubspot